The-Genie-Project/xrai/DOCUMENTATION.md

-# Genie Documentation
+# Documentation

 ## Overview

-Genie is a Python package that simulates an evolutionary algorithm for meta-learning in chaotic environments.
+XRAI is a Python package that simulates an evolutionary algorithm for meta-learning in chaotic environments.
 It evolves two types of agents:

 1. **Predictors**: Agents that try to predict the output of a chaotic function (logistic map)
 2. **Meta-predictors**: Agents that try to predict how well the predictors will perform